peterhinch/micropython-async/TUTORIAL.md

 This works for simple examples but event loops rapidly become unweildy as the number of events increases.
 They also violate the principles of object oriented programming by lumping much of the program logic in one place rather than associating code with the object being controlled.
-It would be good to be able to design a class for an LED capable of flashing which could then be put in a module and imported.
+We want to design a class for an LED capable of flashing which could be put in a module and imported.
 An OOP approach to flashing an LED might look like this:

 ```python
 import pyb